rosell-dk/webp-convert/docs/v2.0/converting/introduction-for-converting.md

 What should we have done instead?
 We should have converted with a quality around 50.
 Of course, quality is still low - we cannot fix that - but it will not be less, *and the converted file will be much smaller*.

-As unnecessary large conversions are rarely desirable, this library per default converts jpeg files with the same quality level as the source.
+As unnecessary large conversions are rarely desirable, this library per default limits the quality setting so it does not exceed that of the source.
 This functionality requires that either *imagemagick*, *graphicsmagick* or *imagick* is installed (not necessarily compiled with webp support).
-When they are, all converters will have the "auto" quality functionality.
+When they are, all converters will have the "auto-limit" functionality.
 Otherwise, only *wpc* will support it (provided that one of these libraries is installed on the server of the cloud service).

 How much can be gained?
 A lot!
 The following low quality (q=50) jpeg weighs 54 kb.
 If this is converted to webp with quality=80, the size of the converted file is 52kb - almost no reduction!
-With auto, the quality of the webp will be set to 50, and the size will be 34kb.
+With auto-limit, the quality of the webp will be set to 50, and the size will be 34kb.
 Visually, the results are indistinguable.

 ![A low quality jpeg](https://raw.githubusercontent.com/rosell-dk/webp-convert/master/docs/v2.0/converting/architecture-q50-w600.jpg)